NCAS-CMS/cms-website/pages/puma2.md

 ssh: connect to host login.archer2.ac.uk port 22: Connection timed out
 ```

 * You should be able to recover by manually resetting the task status once the tasks have finished.
-New tasks should then be triggerd and run correctly.
+Look in the log directory on Archer2 to check whether the task succeeded or failed.
+This will be logged in the `job.status` file with the `CYLC_JOB_EXIT` variable.
+This should be either `SUCCEEDED` or `EXIT` (i.e. failed).

+* Right click on the task, and reset the state appropriately.

+* This should prompt cylc to trigger any new tasks.
+You may need to trigger failed tasks manually.

 ## Summary of changes